 (ii) Will my CELSIA service agreement with British Gas cover me under these regulations?

 Not usually.
 As the first inspection must happen before the first tenancy, it is unlikely that this will coincide with the annual inspection made by service contract suppliers.
 Furthermore, inspecting additional appliances that are not covered by the contract and providing the necessary certificate could involve extra cost.
 Contact your Service Contract provider for more details.

 (iii) Who should organise the inspection/service?

-For Managed Properties, Wilkinson Grant & Co Ltd, as your agent, is happy to arrange for the initial service and the annual renewals.
+For Managed Properties, we are happy to arrange for the initial service and the annual renewals.
 Furthermore, we will obtain the certificate and ensure that the tenant(s) has their copy.
 If you wish to use a particular contractor or arrange your own check, take care to select a GAS SAFE registered engineer and ask for the certificate.
 For Tenant Find only properties, then you will need to provide us with the necessary inspection documentation prior to the property being tenanted.

 (c) Electrical Equipment (Safety) Regulations 1994

 These regulations state that all electrical equipment over 50 volts must be safe and also satisfy requirements relating to sleeving of pins on plugs, colour coding of main leads, labelling of cables and fusing information.
 Although the law does not say that the electrical equipment has to be tested, the best way to protect yourself from prosecution is to have relevant appliances tested annually by a suitably qualified electrician.